 Transfer switches: The National Electrical Code requires a transfer switch for generator systems.
 This, in turn, requires a permit.
 Its another thing we will help you with.
 We deal with this daily.

 Obviously, with the right system, you can stop worrying about power outages.
 Your busines is protected year-round.
 You may not even notice a power outage until hear your generator running.
 That is as it should be.
 Generator systems engage as soon as there is an interruption in power from the grid, keeping your equipment and your operation safe and running.

 And the protection lasts for years.
 Simple maintenance will insure your generator system is there for you for decades to come.
 We will even take care of the maintenance if you ask.

-Another great feature of newer generators is that you can check your system without stepping outside.
+Another great feature of newer generators is that you can check your system anytime and anywhere.
 Our systems feature Wi-Fi and “Mobile Link” Remote monitoring.
-This lets you monitor system status, servicing schedule, even when your generator has run, from at home or anywhere in the world.
+In the middle of the night or the middle of another continent, you can check your system status.
+You can even track your servicing schedule, and when your generator has run, anytime, anywhere.